 My toddler loves to dip his broccoli in ketchup (strange I know, but he loves it).

 7. Experiment (and make it fun)

 Maybe last week’s steamed carrot experiment was a huge fail.
 That’s okay.
-Keep trying!
+Keep introducing new variations and recipes!

 Sometimes all it takes to find a winner is to mix things up a bit.

 Before you give up on a certain vegetable altogether, try experimenting with different cooking/prep methods and food combinations.

 For example, we learned that green beans taste a whole lot better when cooked in chicken broth.